-The Bank has two approval processes for non-retail credits, i.e. Credit Committee and Joint Delegation Authority (JDA) of Risk Management and Business Unit.
+The Bank has two approval processes for non-retail credits, i.e. Credit Committee and Joint Delegation Authority (JDA) between Risk Management and business units.

-JDA approval level is determined by group exposure, global group rating, and loan-to-collateral value to help shorten the approval process, and alleviate Credit Committee's burden.

-In case that the customer's criteria does not fall into the matrix, approval by Credit Committee shall be sought.
+JDA approval level is determined by group exposure, global group rating, and loan-to-collateral value to help alleviate Credit Committee's burden and shorten the approval process.
+In case any customer does not fall into the matrix, approval by Credit Committee shall be sought.